mulle-nat/mulle-project/README.md

-`mulle-project-distribute`   | Create and publish releases (github) `mulle-project-init`         | Initial setup and update `mulle-project-releasenotes` | Create releasenotes from git logs `mulle-project-untag`        | Remove tags from multiple repositories `mulle-project-distribute`   | Combines `mulle-project-untag` and `mulle-project-distribute` `mulle-project-version`      | Examine and change project versions `mulle-project-local-travis` | Test in a local travis-ci like docker `mulle-project-sloppy-distribute` v           | Commit current changes, up the version count and distribute with releasenotes given on commandline
+`mulle-project-distribute`   | Create and publish releases (github) `mulle-project-init`         | Initial setup and update `mulle-project-releasenotes` | Create releasenotes from git logs `mulle-project-tag`          | Create tags for repo and all remotes `mulle-project-untag`        | Remove tags from repo and all remotes `mulle-project-distribute`   | Combines `mulle-project-untag` and `mulle-project-distribute` `mulle-project-redistribute` | Hack `mulle-project-version`      | Examine and change project versions `mulle-project-package-json` | Create package.json file `mulle-project-local-travis` | Test in a local travis-ci like docker `mulle-project-latest-current-tag` | Produce a release blog version info entry `mulle-project-sloppy-distribute`             | Commit current changes, up the version count and distribute with releasenotes given on commandline
-`mulle-project-travis-ci-prerelease`          | Create an environment-host-travis-ci-prerelease.sh file for prerelease tests `mulle-project-add-missing-branch-identifier` | Massages sourcetree configs for use with `mulle-project-travis-ci-prerelease`
+`mulle-project-travis-ci-prerelease`          | Create an environment-host-travis-ci-prerelease.sh file for prerelease tests `mulle-project-ci-prerelease` | Create an environment-host-ci-prerelease file file for prerelease tests `mulle-project-add-missing-branch-identifier` | Massages sourcetree configs for use with `mulle-project-travis-ci-prerelease`

 #### What `mulle-project-distribute` does